xrdocs/ncs5500/_tutorials/testing-ndr-on-ncs5500.md

 ## What is NDR?

-The concept of Non Drop Rate, or NDR, is often used in system validation to qualify the NPU capability.
+The concept of Non Drop Rate, or NDR, is often used in system validation to qualify the NPU capabilities.
 It represents the minimum possible packet size you can transmit:
 - on all ports of the NPU
 - with 100% line rate on each port
 - bi-directionally